walkingdeathtrap/walkingdeathtrap/README.md

 i am a minor, 17 (this year)
   i have had past issues with old friends, if you're friends with someone i feel unsafe around,  i will not associate with you.
-    speaking of which, i am actively being harassed. one of my past friends are going around and spreading misinformation about me, and i can't do much about it. there is more info on my strawpage, pls check that out if you're curious about me or just interested in trying to get to know me! have a good day
+    speaking of which, i am actively being harassed. one of my past friends are going around and spreading misinformation about me, and i can't do much about it.

+besides that, there is more info on my strawpage, pls check that out if you're curious about me or just interested in trying to get to know me!
+             have a good day ^_^